WiredMind2/WiredMind2/README.md

 I'm currently a fourth-year Computer Science and Engineering student at **INSA Lyon**.
 I also compete in a lot of national and international algorithm competitions and actively contribute to tech communities as the current President of INSAlgo.

-- 🌍 **ICPC competitor** (2024, 2025), ranked 3rd in France, I will soon compete with my team during the European Championship!
+- 🌍 **ICPC competitor** (2024, 2025), ranked 2nd in France, I competed in the SWERC and European Championship!
 - 🥇 **Winner of the Match'Up Coding Battle 2022** (2000+ participants)
 - 🏆 **4-time Prologin finalist** (2021-2025)
-- Making conferences and designing competition exercises for INSAlgo
+- Making conferences and designing competition exercises for **INSAlgo**

 ## Things I often use!